cbworden/shake-doc/technical_guide.rst

 At this point ShakeMap has produced interpolated grids of ground motions (and intensities) at a site class specified as "rock."
-If the operator has specified the -basement option to grind (and supplied the necessary depth-to-basement file), the basin amplification function (:ref:`Field et al., 2000 <field2000>`) is applied to the grids.
+If the operator has specified the -basement option to *rind* (and supplied the necessary depth-to-basement file), a basin amplification function (currently :ref:`Field et al., 2000 <field2000>`) is applied to the grids.
 Then, if the user has specified *-qtm*, site amplifications are applied to the grids, creating the final output.

 Differences handling MMI